javaee/jms-spec/pages/JSR343Planning.md

 # JMS 2.0 Planning

 This page contains lists of issues which were resolved in JMS 2.0.
-For information about JMS 2.1 (or whatever version follows JMS 2.0), see the [JMS 2.1 planning page](/jms-spec/pages/JMS21Planning).

 * auto-gen TOC:
 {:toc}